 Golf Courses in Moray & Speyside

-Many places in Scotland are blessed with golf courses and Moray is no exception with about twelve in the area.
+Many places in Scotland are blessed with golf courses and Moray Speyside is no exception with about twelve courses in the area.
+The area is one of the best places to play golf.
 Even some of the smallest villages have golf courses nearby.

 - Garmouth & Kingston